 4. The Debt Could Hurt Your Relationship

 It’s not uncommon for students to default on their loans.
-In fact, nearly 7% of private student loan borrowers in repayment are seriously delinquent or in default as of Q3 2013.
 If you decide to co-sign on a student loan, you must be prepared to assume that debt if the borrower fails to make their payments.

 If you are financially unable to make the payments, it can have serious repercussions.
 Not only will your credit suffer, but also your relationship with the other person on the loan.
 I have seen money pull families apart all too often, so think long and hard before you take out any loans you can’t afford to repay.

 5. It’s Very Difficult to Remove Yourself From the Loan

 Don’t co-sign a student loan with the expectation that you can simply remove your name at a later date.
 Although most lenders offer a co-signer release, there are some hoops the borrower must jump through first.
 One, depending on the lender, he/she must make consecutive, on-time payments.
 This can be as few as 12 months (Sallie Mae) or as many as 48 (SunTrust).
 In addition, the borrower must provide proof that he/she meets income requirements and has a satisfactory credit score.

 There is no guarantee that even after payments are made on a timely basis that the lender will let you out of your commitment.
 There are even some cases where a borrower has died and the co-signer was still required to pay back the loan.
 And forget about bankruptcy; it’s nearly impossible to have student loans discharged.
 If you sign on the dotted line, expect to share the responsibility for that debt until it is paid in full.

 If you feel confident that your child (or other borrower) is responsible and you want to help by co-signing on a student loan, be sure to consider the following safeguards.